What is Aging

 The aging of textiles, composites and plastics, due to light, heat and humidity, causes changes in their appearance and in their physical and chemical properties, often to the point of material failure.

-All materials will degrade or age to a lesser of greater extent under the influence of weather conditions.
-This process can lead to the detoriation of certain material properties or aspect changes, including decolouration, yellowing, loss of lustre/gloss, delamination, loss of strength and corrosion.
+All materials will degrade or age to a lesser or greater extent under the influence of weather conditions.
+This process can lead to the deterioration of certain material properties or aspect changes, including decoloration, yellowing, loss of lustre/gloss, delamination, loss of strength and corrosion.

 The appliances allow us to apply irradiance on the samples in a controlled manner, in combination or not with temperature, moisture or rain (spray).
 The parameters are programmed in several cycles.

 - Tester with fluorescent/UV light (UVA 340 or UVB 313)

 - Simulation of natural UV radiation

 - testing of polymers, coating layers or the efficient working of UV stabilizers